DharunKumar-G/mindvault-semanticlinking/README.md

 **Solution**:
 1. Ensure you have at least 2-3 notes created
-2. Check that the vector index is active in Atlas
+2. Check that pgvector index exists: `\d notes` in psql
-3. Verify embeddings are being generated (check MongoDB documents)
+3. Verify embeddings are being generated (check notes table)

 ---